 Checkpoints to Vatopedi

-At the middle of the road, the control point.
+On half of the way, the control point.
 An officer is checking who is going where and whether our names are on his list.

 After arrival in Vatopedi Monastery, the gate-keeper registers me in his list too.
 He asks what my profession is.
 “Journalist”, I answer.
 “You have chosen the worst job in the world!”, he comments.